writethedocs/www/docs/include/conf/portland/visiting.rst

 If you're flying into Portland Airport (PDX), we recommend taking the MAX into downtown Portland (service to downtown Portland runs between 5 am and midnight).
 There is a MAX station for the `Red Line <http://trimet.org/schedules/maxredline.htm>`__ in the airport itself.
 You may purchase MAX tickets from a ticket machine at the airport.
 Be sure to buy a ticket before boarding the train.

 The venue is along Burnside Street at 14th Ave, just east of the I-405 underpass.
-Normally the closest Red Line stop to the Crystal Ballroom would be at Galleria SW 10th.
+The closest stop to the Crystal Ballroom is Galleria SW 10th.

 Streetcars and Buses
 ~~~~~~~~~~~~~~~~~~~~